 Record store clerk Douglas Breen obsessively writes fan letters to his favourite actress, the now middle-aged Sally Ross.
 When her secretary Belle Goldman writes back referring to him merely as one of Sally’s fan club, Douglas is deeply insulted.
 He believes that he and Sally are meant to be together as lovers.
 When Belle then tells him she will not write any more because of his indecent suggestions, Douglas sees Belle as interfering in his and Sally’s destined love.
 He follows Belle and brutally slashes her face on the subway.
 As Douglas starts to follow her everywhere, Sally begins to fear for her own life.

 This is a so-so psycho-thriller.
-It was made by Robert Stigwood, a record producer who had had considerable success branching out as a film producer with hit musical films like Jesus Christ Superstar (1973), Tommy (1975), Saturday Night Fever (1977) and Grease (1978).
+It was made by Robert Stigwood, a record producer who had had considerable success branching out as a film producer with hit musical films like Jesus Christ Superstar (1973), Tommy (1975), Saturday Night Fever (1977) and Grease (1978), as well as the bizarre experience that was Sgt.
+Pepper’s Lonely Hearts Club Band (1978).
 Stigwood had the bad taste to try and promote The Fan and its celebrity stalker theme in the wake of Mark Chapman’s shooting of John Lennon in 1980.
 The public and critical reception was negative and the film did mediocre business.

 Any attempt to film Bob Randall’s stylish original 1978 novel, which was written in a wholly epistolatory style (that is, the entire story was relayed only through letters and memos) is something that seems necessarily doomed to inadequacy by the very nature of filming the book.
 The film at least makes occasional attempt to approximate this, having various letters read out.
 More aggravatingly however, it changes the book’s jolting twist ending for a more traditional and upbeat one.